Low level definability above large cardinals: Introduction

 \section{Introduction}

 In this paper we study the definability of particular kinds of subsets of generalized Baire space ${^\kappa}\kappa$, for uncountable cardinals $\kappa$, in the presence of large cardinals.
-The kinds of sets considered are: \begin{enumerate}[label=--] \item wellorders of subsets of $\pow(\kappa)$ of cardinality $>\kappa$, and in particular, good wellorders of $\pow(\kappa)$, \item almost disjoint families at $\kappa$ of cardinality $>\kappa$, \item subsets of $\pow(\kappa)$ of cardinality $>\kappa$, which have no perfect subset, \item and some brief remarks on ultrafilters over $\kappa$ and on the club filter at $\kappa$. \end{enumerate} The work relates particularly to that in L\"ucke and M\"uller \cite{Sigma_1_def_at_higher_cardinals}, L\"ucke, Schindler and Schlicht \cite{luecke_schindler_schlicht}, and L\"ucke and Schlicht \cite{meas_cards_good_Sigma_1_wo}; in particular, we answer some of the questions posed in \cite{Sigma_1_def_at_higher_cardinals}.
+The kinds of sets considered are: \begin{enumerate} \item[--] wellorders of subsets of $\pow(\kappa)$ of cardinality $>\kappa$, and in particular, $\Gamma$-good wellorders of $\pow(\kappa)$, for complexity classes $\Gamma$, \item[--] almost disjoint families at $\kappa$ of cardinality $>\kappa$, \item[--] subsets of $\pow(\kappa)$ of cardinality $>\kappa$ which have no perfect subset, \item[--] ultrafilters over $\kappa$ and the club filter at $\kappa$, regarding which we just make some brief remarks. \end{enumerate} The work relates particularly to that in L\"ucke and M\"uller \cite{Sigma_1_def_at_higher_cardinals}, L\"ucke, Schindler and Schlicht \cite{luecke_schindler_schlicht}, and L\"ucke and Schlicht \cite{meas_cards_good_Sigma_1_wo}; in particular, we answer some of the questions posed in \cite{Sigma_1_def_at_higher_cardinals}.

 Given infinite cardinals $\mu\leq\nu$, say $\nu$ is \emph{$\mu$-closed} iff $\all\alpha<\nu\ [\alpha^\mu<\nu]$.
 Given infinite cardinals $\mu\leq\kappa$, say $\kappa$ is \emph{$\mu$-steady} iff there is a cardinal $\nu\leq\kappa$ such that $\nu$ is $\mu$-closed, $\cof(\nu)\neq\mu$ and $\kappa\in\{\nu,\nu^+\}$.
 So if $\kappa$ is $\mu$-steady then $\kappa>\mu^+$.
 Note that if $\nu$ is $\mu$-closed and $\cof(\nu)<\mu$ then $\nu^+$ is $\mu$-steady but non-$\mu$-closed, as $\nu^\mu\geq\nu^+$.